 You can use clove oil for more than just fighting a yeast infection; here are some other uses for this natural remedy:

-- Digestive Problems -- Clove oil will help relax the smooth muscle lining of your digestive system.
-If you feel nauseas or are already vomiting, you can add a drop or so of clove oil to some tea for natural relief.
+- Digestive Problems — Clove oil will help relax the smooth muscle lining of your digestive system.
+If you feel nauseous, or are already vomiting, you can add a drop or so of clove oil to some tea for natural relief.

-- Oral Problems -- Since clove oil is antiseptic, it can help eliminate hazardous bacteria on the teeth.
-Use a cotton swab and place several drops of the oil on it and rub it on a cavity or on a tooth that is causing you pain for quick relief.
+- Oral Problems — Since clove oil is antiseptic, it can help eliminate hazardous bacteria on the teeth.
+Use a cotton swab, place several drops of the oil on it, and rub it on a cavity or on a tooth that is causing you pain for quick relief.

-- In Soap -- Clove oil has a excellent fragrance and is also an antiseptic.
-Consequently, you can make a germ fighting soap that also has a great aroma by adding clove oil to your soap.
+- In Soap — Clove oil has a excellent fragrance and is also an antiseptic.
+Consequently, you can make a germ fighting soap that also has a great aroma, by adding this oil to your soap.
 Try it with your body wash and see what you think!

-- Muscle Pain -- Clove oil can be used to relieve muscle pain and perhaps a fair amount of stress that comes with it.
+- Muscle Pain — Clove oil can be used to relieve muscle pain, and perhaps a fair amount of stress that can come with it.
 Try putting 5 to 10 drops of the oil in two ounces of coconut oil or olive oil.
 Massage the mixture into the area where you are feeling the pain.

-- Skin Infections -- Essential clove oil is an antiseptic and can be used topically to help the body fight off a skin infection.
-If you suffer from a bacterial problem like acne or a fungal infection of the skin, you can utilize this oil to help mitigate your skin problems.
+- Skin Infections — Essential clove oil can be used topically to help the body fight off a skin infection.
+If you suffer from a microbial problem, like acne or a fungal infection of the skin, you can utilize this oil to help mitigate your skin malady.